Pointe-Saint-Charles Engineered Landfill and Capture System

 To complete this mandate, we performed the following work:

-• Building a concrete-cement engineered landfill, comprised of 23 pumps (via a special method to protect the existing underground infrastructure)
+• Built a concrete-cement engineered landfill, comprised of 23 pumps (via a special method to protect the existing underground infrastructure)

-• Building a contaminated water collection system along the entire length of the landfill (requiring major mechanical work to make it operational)
+• Built a contaminated water collection system along the entire length of the landfill (requiring major mechanical work to make it operational)

-• Performing infrastructure work on pumps, ducts, access shafts and cable chambers
+• Perform infrastructure work on pumps, ducts, access shafts and cable chambers

-• Managing thousands of tonnes of contaminated materials
+• Managed thousands of tonnes of contaminated materials

-• Diverting captured water to a facility with the capacity to treat 1,300 m3 of water daily.
+• Diverted captured water to a facility with the capacity to treat 1,300 m3 of water daily.

 To detect and prevent conflicts during the project, we created and combined a 3D model of the groundwater collection system with a 3D analysis of existing underground facilities.